Gage Brewer: Wichita and the electric guitar

 By the mid-1920s Brewer had relocated to Wichita, Kansas, where he would establish his home base and work into the 1960s.
 From Wichita he began touring with his own orchestra and broadcasting on radio to further promote his work, becoming a well-traveled celebrity.

 By the summer of 1932, Brewer went to Los Angeles to get the first available electric guitar from guitarist-inventor George Beauchamp—the A-25 "Frying Pan" (nicknamed for its combination of circular body and long neck resembling a frying pan).
 Brewer made the purchase September 21, 1932.

 Returning to Wichita, Brewer announced, October 2, that he would be introducing the instrument (which he called the "Electro Steel Guitar") with his orchestra that month at the Shadowland Pavilion, a Wichita nightclub, which Brewer also owned.
 The first-ever known public performance with the A-25 was by Brewer on Halloween night, October 31, 1932, at the Shadowland.

 Guitar.com says that audiences were unsure of what to make of it, some fearing that the performer could be electrocuted,.
 Brewer continued to promote the electric guitar throughout the area, through a series of Halloween Concerts.

 Legacy

 Brewer's pioneering public performance of the electric guitar remains his most historic achievement, though that event's direct impact on the music industry is unclear.

 Brewer never recorded a commercially released record, published a hit song or performed at any length as part of a nationally famous musical organization.
-His only known recording is a direct-to-disk 78rpm record made in Denver, Colorado in the mid 1930s.
+His only known recording is a direct-to-disk 78 rpm record made in Denver, Colorado in the mid 1930s.

 A 2009 short film, Electric Revolution: Gage Brewer—which debuted at Wichita’s Tallgrass Film Festival—documents Brewer's October, 1932 performance.